bcardarella/valid_attribute/README.markdown

       it { should have_valid(:name).with('TestName')
       it { should_not have_valid(:name).with('Test')

+      # Because 'should' works off the the 'subject' in RSpec we can set other values if necessary for a given validation test
       describe 'password' do
         before { subject.password_confirmation = 'password' }
         it { should have_valid(:password).with('password') }